 How to find your measurements

-We know more than anyone how difficult it is to find your perfect fit.
+We know how difficult it is to get your size right when buying trousers & jeans online.
 The first step is making sure you know your actual measurements.
 If you are unsure then use our guide below.

 Always check the specific size guide for each product before buying and if you still have questions about sizing then don't hesitate to email us at hello@kandrclothing.com